 The first thing I learned about breaking into new music from my forays in to hip hop and rap was not to expect to much from my ears too soon.

 I found that by starting with music that has characteristics that I already like, I could build on them into liking new sounds, in this case the sound of a new language.
+Learning new sounds is important because artists don’t general create fresh new old sounds.

-For example, with hip hop I listened to duets, rap's testosterone-heavy male vocals countered by soft female voices.
+To get started with hip hop I listened to duets, rap's testosterone-heavy male vocals countered by soft female voices.
 The best example of all time is the Roots and Erykah Badu, "You Got Me."

-(the late) Gustavo Cerati
+(The late) Gustavo Cerati

 If you're trying to get used to music in another language, try to listen to it as background music first.
 Little by little, the songs will soak in.
 It can help you learn Spanish too.